 (SF6), hydrofluorocarbons (HFCs), or perfluorocarbons (PFCs).

-Global Warming Potential

-Potential (GWP) The ratio of radiative forcing (degree of warming to the atmosphere) that would result from the emission of one unit of a given GHG compared to one unit of produced by sources owned or controlled by another entity.
+Global Warming Potential (GWP) The ratio of radiative forcing (degree of warming to the atmosphere) that would result from the emission of one unit of a given GHG compared to one unit of CO_2 .